This post may contain affiliate links. Please read our disclosure policy.

 Preheat your oven to broil.
 You’re only going to be using it to melt the cheese on top.

 Get out two shallow dishes.
 I like to use pie plates if you have them.
-In one of the dishes add the panko, parmesan cheese, dried basil, oregano, garlic powder, salt and pepper.
+In one of the dishes add the panko, grated parmesan cheese, dried basil, oregano, garlic powder, salt and pepper.
 Stir it all together until combined.

 Don’t crowd the chicken.
 If it won’t all fit cook it in separate batches.
 Let it cook on one side for 3-4 minutes.
-The chicken should be golden brown and release fairly easily from the bottom of the skillet.
+The chicken should be golden brown and release easily from the bottom of the skillet.

 Flip it over and cook for another 3-4 minutes or until it’s cooked through, 165° F. Remove the chicken from the skillet and onto a plate.